wp-plugins/wp-dialogue-ajax-based-live-comments/README.txt

 == Description ==

-WP Dialogue is a WordPress plugin which converts the WordPress native commenting system into a live discussion system.
-It uses all the native features of WordPress so that there is minimal chances of breaking with updates.
-The plugin retains the ease of usability of the WordPress's commenting and provides multiple options to make it compatible with your current theme's look.
+WP Dialog is an Ajax based WordPress Live Commenting plugin which changes the WordPress native comments into a live talk framework.

+It utilizes all the native functions of WordPress so that there are negligible chances of breaking with core updates.
+The plugin holds the simplicity of convenience of the WordPress's commenting and gives numerous choices to make it perfect with your current theme.

 = Features: =

+* Live Comment Sync
 * Uses WordPress's Native Commenting to provide the functionality
 * Fully Customizable to match your theme's design
 * Simple layout and easy to use for both administrator and users
-* Multiple settings available to enable & disable features of the plugin
+* Multiple settings to enable & disable features of the plugin
 * Converts replies into mentions
 * Customizable email template for mentions
-* Live comment feeds
+* Enable / Disable auto live comment updates
-* Instant alert on new comments posted by other users
-* Allow users to comment without forcing them to create an account
 * Options to make compatible with Bootstrap 3
+* Built using powerful features of Backbone JS
+* As light as feather (~32kb when zipped)

 = Live Preview =